 I made the initial release of the tinyclipboard library today, squashing all private commits I made on the project before into one so that there’s a clean state to work off for the future.

 The stable version is 16.01, released on 2016-01-22.

 The Git repository can be browsed online.
 You may also clone it to your local machine:

 tinyclipboard ships with extensive documentation in form of manpages

 man/ directory of the sources, as well as with a README file

 that is more detailed than this overview.

 For your convenience, you may browse the manpages for the current version online.
-The README is online available in the Gitweb.
+The README is online available.